xrdocs-staging/8000/_blogs/Cisco-8000-QOS-architecture.md

 This document is targeted to help those readers who is interested in understanding below topics,
 - SiOne NPU architecture
-- VOQ architecture and life of packet in VOQ
+- VOQ architecture
 - Cisco 8000 QOS scheduling and buffering
+- Life of packet in VOQs: Enqueuing and Dequeuing
+- Traffic manager and packet memories
 - Cisco 8000 shaping & buffering
+- Dynamic VOQ adaption and congestion management
 - Shaping & buffering on Bundle ports
 - Cisco 8000 policing architecture and behaviour on Bundle ports